We're not going back to ugly smartwatches.

 The wrist flicking gesture to turn the screen on, or from 'ambient' to on, works well enough, too, almost every time, and voice search and commands are just as excellent, if not better, as its Android Wear rivals.
 That's Google doing a great job and Moto's audio geeks working their magic with two in-built microphones on the 360.
 Of course, if you're trying to draw attention to yourself on the street - as we are when wearing the 360 - talking to your watch is still a pretty surefire way to do that.

-A battery that (now) lasts a day
+A battery that (sometimes) lasts a day

-Motorola has also made charging a nice experience.
+Motorola has at least made charging a nice experience.
 You heard us.
 The Moto 360 charges wirelessly, via the free bundled dock, and from dead to 100% only takes about an hour and a half.
 When docked, the 360 displays the time horizontally and the battery percentage in a night mode.
 Chances are you'll stick the charger by your bed and dock the watch once a day, during the week at least.

 Motorola Moto 360 Verdict